 More than 90 schemes have been proposed by the three Mini-Holland boroughs.
 They include a range of innovative improvements for cyclists:

 Go Kingston: the area around Kingston station is currently being transformed and will link to a number of planned, high-quality cycling routes.
-Portsmouth Road has a new segregated cycle route and improvements along the banks of the Thames have made the public spaces more attractive.
-The one-way segregated cycle lane on St Mark's Hill was finished in April 2017.
+A new segregated cycle route under construction on Wheatfield Way will eventually link Kingston to Surbiton.
+New cycle routes will also be developed on Kingston Hill, and between New Malden and Raynes Park.
 See 'Go Cycle' on the Kingston Council website.

 Enjoy Waltham Forest: a fully segregated route along Lea Bridge Road has been developed and is currently under construction alongside a range of measures to improve cycling throughout residential areas and introduce low-traffic neighbourhoods.
 Cycle hubs have been introduced for major stations within the borough, including Walthamstow Central, Leyton, Leytonstone and Wood Street.
 See the Enjoy Waltham Forest website.